-Time heals all wounds.
-I ran from my grief and suffering for years.
-The images left imprinted upon my mind were too horrible to revisit.
-After seven long years of suffering from shock, denial, depression, anger, and guilt, I became a mere existence of myself.
-I didn’t know who I was anymore.
-I had to change.
+The images left imprinted upon my mind were too horrible to revisit, so for years, I ran from my grief and suffering.
+After seven long years of shock, denial, depression, anger, and guilt, I became a mere existence of myself.
+I had no idea who I was anymore and something had to change; me.

-I had to shed my cloak of grief.
-I felt the only way to do that was to face my fears head on.
-I knew without a doubt I could never face them alone.
-In long discussions with the Holy Spirit, we walked hand in hand through the darkest pits and depths of my hell.
-I saw through His eyes the grief and torment of our tragedy.
-I held on tightly as we cried together, but He never let me go.
+I had to shed my cloak of grief, by facing my fears head on.
+I knew I could never face them alone.
+The Lord walked hand in hand with me, through the darkest pits and depths of my hell.
+I saw through His eyes the grief and torment of our tragedy, as I held on tightly.
+We cried together, and he comforted me, never letting go of me.

-I knew that I knew I had to surrender this grief.
-I questioned myself in absulute doubt.
-Could I surrender it all?
+First I learned to surrender the grief.
+I questioned myself in absolute doubt.
 Could I let go of the control I was clinging to in order to survive?
-Did I really believe I had any control of the offender’s fate?
-Lies, all lies.

 I surrendered and Christ set me free.
 An indescribable freedom.
-A huge weight lifted from my shoulders.
-Nightmares, gone.
-Depression, gone.
-Hopelessness, gone.
+Nightmares – Depression – Hopelessness – GONE.
 I was standing in the ultimate glory of God.
 Wrapped in an unfathomable peace.

-Our HOPE is that by sharing our story, the chains of bondage are broken and the captives set free.
+Our HOPE is that by sharing our story, chains of bondage are broken and the captives are set free.

 “It is made perfectly clear that if we do not forgive we shall not be forgiven.”